Living and Working in Edinburgh in 2019

 Edinburgh was rated top ‘cultural and creative city 2017’ alongside Paris and Copenhagen in the European Commission’s Cultural and Creative Cities Monitor.

 Edinburgh also has a vibrant food and drink scene, with plenty of options when it comes to restaurants, cafes, pubs and bars.
-Edinburgh the highest number of Michelin starred restaurants in any UK city other than London.
+Edinburgh has the highest number of Michelin starred restaurants in any UK city other than London.

 Sports and Events